create3000/x_ite/docs/_posts/components/Sound/MicrophoneSource.md

 MicrophoneSource captures input from a physical microphone in the real world.

-The MicrophoneSource node belongs to the **Sound** component and its default container field is *children.* It is available from X3D version 4.0 or higher.
+The MicrophoneSource node belongs to the **Sound** component level **2** and its default container field is *children.* It is available from X3D version 4.0 or higher.

 ## Hierarchy